Travel.State.Gov >

 The Process

 Because Colombia is party to the Hague Adoption Convention, adoptions from Colombia must follow a specific process designed to meet the Convention’s requirements.
-A brief summary of the Convention adoption process is given below.
-You must complete these steps in the following order so that your adoption meets all applicable legal requirements.
-Adoptions completed out of order may result in the child not being eligible for an immigrant visa to the United States.
+A brief summary of the Convention adoption process is provided below.
+You must complete these steps in the following order to meet all necessary legal requirements.
+Adoptions completed out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.

-The recommended first step in adopting a child from Colombia is to select an adoption service provider in the United States that has been accredited or approved to provide services to U.S. citizens in Convention cases.
-Only adoption services providers accredited or approved by both the United States and Colombia may provide adoption services between the United States and Colombia.
-The U.S. accredited or approved adoption service provider will act as the primary provider in your case.
-The primary adoption service provider is responsible for ensuring that all adoption services in the case are done in accordance with the Hague Adoption Convention and U.S. laws and regulations.
-Learn more about Agency Accreditation.
+The first step in adopting a child from Colombia is to select an adoption service provider in the United States that has been accredited or approved to provide intercountry adoption services to U.S. citizens and that has been authorized by the Government of Colombia.
+A primary provider must be identified in each Convention case and only accredited or approved adoption service providers may act as the primary provider in your case.
+Unless a public domestic authority is providing all adoption services in your case, a primary provider is required in every intercountry adoption case.
+Your primary provider is responsible for:

 Note: Colombian law allows prospective parents and their chosen adoption service provider to work with ICBF or an authorized adoption institution (IAPA).
 A number of U.S. adoption service providers have pre-established relationships with IAPAs.
 Adopting with the assistance of an IAPA can be more expensive than adopting directly through ICBF.
 Prospective parents should review the pros and cons of both options with their adoption service provider before making a final decision about which option to pursue.

-Once USCIS determines that you are “eligible” and “suited” to adopt by approving the Form I-800A, your adoption service provider will provide your Form I-800A approval notice, home study, and any other required information to ICBF, or your chosen authorized adoption institution (IAPA) in Colombia, as part of your adoption dossier (see a list of documents required by ICBF below).
-Colombia’s adoption authority will review your application to determine whether you are also eligible to adopt under Colombia’s law.
+After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the adoption authority in Colombia as part of your adoption application.
+Colombia’s adoption authority will review your application to determine whether you are also suitable and eligible to adopt under Colombia’s law.

-To request a referral, prospective adoptive parents need to submit the following documents (in addition to your Form I-800A approval notice) to ICBF or the approved adoption institution:
+To request a referral, prospective adoptive parents need to submit the following documents (in addition to the Form I-800A approval notice) to ICBF or IAPA:

-After provisional approval of Form I-800, your adoption service provider or you will submit a visa application to the Consular Section of the U.S. Embassy in Bogota, Colombia, that is responsible for issuing immigrant visas to children from Colombia.
-A consular officer will review the Form I-800 and the visa application for possible visa ineligibilities and advise you of options for the waiver of any noted ineligibilities.
+After provisional approval of Form I-800 petition, you or your adoption service provider will submit a visa application to the consular section of the U.S. Embassy in Bogotá responsible for issuing immigrant visas to children from Colombia.

 Note: This payment must be made in person at the embassy, although the local representative may pay by cash or credit card.